 Here’s how Application Control Plus helps you create an application whitelist:

-The first step in any application control process is discovering which applications are running in the network.
-Application Control Plus’ agents scan every endpoint and provide a list of the applications running on them, along with details of all their executables.
+The first step in any application control process is discovering which applications are installed in the network.
+Application Control Plus’ agents scan every endpoint and provide a list of the applications installed in them, along with details of all their executables.

 Application Control Plus' application whitelisting software builds and updates the whitelist automatically based on the discovered applications’ compliance with your selected policies.
 The following policies can be configured: